 Another specific reference to SMEs is contained in Article 30, “Each [data] controller … [and] processor … shall maintain a record of processing activities under its responsibility” except for a “an enterprise or an organisation employing fewer than 250 persons” unless “the processing it carries out is likely to result in a risk to the rights and freedoms of data subjects, the processing is not occasional, or the processing includes special categories of data … or personal data relating to criminal convictions and offences”

-Again the Regulation appears to be allowing SMEs some leeway in the degree of documentation and record keeping that they are required to maintain in relation to information processes provided that they don’t present a significant risk to data subjects.
-Just how much leeway is difficult to say but if for instance you’re a small widget maker and you are occasionally processing personal data, you may well not be required maintain such an extensive information governance framework than if you’re a small marketing services firm working as a data processor whose core activity is processing mail shots.
+Again the Regulation appears to be allowing SMEs some leeway in the degree of documentation and record-keeping that they are required to maintain in relation to information processes provided that they don’t present a significant risk to data subjects.
+Just how much leeway is difficult to say but if for instance you’re a small widget-maker and you are occasionally processing personal data, you may well not be required to maintain such an extensive information governance framework as if you’re a small marketing services firm working as a data processor whose core activity is processing mail shots.

 But going out on a bit of a limb I am often critical of the minimal compliance approach.
 Why would any business of 200 to 250 people not want to exercise a high level of control over its data processes and be able to demonstrate it through record-keeping?

 So in summary there are a few areas of the Regulation where SMEs are recognised as having fewer resources and capabilities and the spirit of the Regulation encourages us to take a risk-based approach meaning that a small widget-maker in Basingstoke with a tiny database of sales prospects and a database of their 10 employees may well pose a lesser risk to the privacy of EU Citizens than a larger more complex organisation with numerous processing activities and larger databases.
 But be warned that the Regulation expects all controllers to take a more proactive approach to DP and privacy and contains many articles which apply equally no matter what size of organization you are.